jkomg/container-journey-template/Toolchain_Instructions.md

     CLUSTER_NAME – Your cluster name.
 Retrieve it with `bx cs clusters`.

-    API_KEY (Optional) - API_KEY for to login your account.
+    API_KEY (Optional) - API_KEY is for login to your account.
 It is recommended for **Federated ID** since Federated ID can't login with Bluemix user and password via Bluemix CLI.
 You can obtain your API_KEY via https://console.ng.bluemix.net/docs/containers/cs_troubleshoot.html#cs_federated_id

 > Note: **Federated ID** means your organization uses a federated identity to authenticate with Bluemix.